jhollway/jameshollway.com/content/post/Santos/index.md

 ##### Using a total of 31 official delegation statements on poverty eradication from the second and eleventh sessions of the OWG (hereinafter OWG2 and OWG11), we can specifically probe two hypotheses:

-##### A) A broader one, based on Degterev: that Southern donors were, on the whole, closer recipient states rather than other (Northern) donors.
+##### A) A broader one, based on Degterev: that Southern donors were, on the whole, closer to recipient states rather than other (Northern) donors.

 ##### B) A narrower set of hypotheses, based on both Degterev and Pouliot & Thérien, by which: